What type of content do you primarily create?

 YouTuber earnings from 1,000 to 1 million subs

-Though you can't exactly determine how well your sponsored video will do, advertisers often will set a fixed price based on estimated views or choose to pay for actual views (though they often set a cap, in case a video goes viral and beyond their budget).
+Though you can't exactly determine how well your sponsored video will do, advertisers often will set a fixed price based on the estimated number of views or choose to pay for actual views (though they often set a cap, in case a video goes viral and beyond their budget).

 The wide range of CPMs might seem confusing, but it speaks to the importance of having a strong business plan if you want to take your channel from a hobby to a career.

 Many creators also supplement their income by launching brands or selling products.
-That might mean selling merch like T-shirts, but there are also more ambitious example like MrBeast's line of Feastable chocolates.
-Creators can use the YouTube's shopping features to promote their products.
+That might mean selling merch like T-shirts, but there are also more ambitious examples like MrBeast's line of Feastable chocolates.
+Creators can use YouTube's shopping features to promote their products.

 Another strategy is membership programs, either through YouTube's own membership feature or something like Patreon.
-These memberships allow fans to pay monthly to earn access to additional content or perks from the creator.
+These memberships allow fans to pay monthly to earn access to exclusive content or perks from the creator.

 YouTube's affiliate program provides yet another revenue stream.
 It allows creators to tag products in their videos and receive a commission if they're purchased.
 This feature is only available for creators with more than 15,000 subscribers.